OfficeDev/office-js-docs-pr/docs/reference/overview/word-add-ins-reference-overview.md

 * **Word JavaScript API**: Introduced with Office 2016, the [Word JavaScript API](/javascript/api/word) provides strongly-typed objects that you can use to access objects and metadata in a Word document.

-* **Common APIs**: Introduced with Office 2013, the [Common API](/javascript/api/office) can be used to access features such as UI, dialogs, and client settings that are common across multiple types of host applications such as Word, Excel, and PowerPoint.
+* **Common APIs**: Introduced with Office 2013, the [Common API](/javascript/api/office) can be used to access features such as UI, dialogs, and client settings that are common across multiple types of Office applications.

-This section of the documentation focuses on the Word JavaScript API, which you'll use to develop the majority of functionality in add-ins that target Word 2016 or later.
+This section of the documentation focuses on the Word JavaScript API, which you'll use to develop the majority of functionality in add-ins that target Word on the web or Word 2016 or later.
 For information about the Common API, see [JavaScript API for Office](../javascript-api-for-office.md).

 ## Learn programming concepts

-Review [Fundamental programming concepts with the Word JavaScript API](../../word/word-add-ins-core-concepts.md) for information about important programming concepts.
+See [Fundamental programming concepts with the Word JavaScript API](../../word/word-add-ins-core-concepts.md) for information about important programming concepts.

 ## Learn about API capabilities

-Review other articles in this section of the documentation for guidance about using the Word JavaScript API to implement various types of functionality in your add-in.
-For example, learn how to [get the whole document from an add-in](../../word/get-the-whole-document-from-an-add-in-for-word.md), [use search options to find text in your Word add-in](../../word/search-option-guidance.md), and more.
+Use other articles in this section of the documentation to learn how to [get the whole document from an add-in](../../word/get-the-whole-document-from-an-add-in-for-word.md), [use search options to find text in your Word add-in](../../word/search-option-guidance.md), and more.
 See the table of contents for the complete list of available articles.

 For hands-on experience using the Word JavaScript API to access objects in Word, complete the [Word add-in tutorial](../../tutorials/word-tutorial.md).